 In June of 2017, the Reverend Brandon M. Moore accepted & received the assignment to serve the Faith A.M.E.
 Zion Church of Atlanta, GA.
 He received the appointment at the hand of the Right Reverend Dr. Mildred B. Hines.
 By the grace of God, there is already evidence of growth in both the spiritual and physical makeup of this great church -with renovations already have taken place in both the people and the physical edifice.
 “By Faith”, Pastor Moore embraces the love of GOD shared through Jesus Christ and is committed to serve God and follow Christ; expanding the Kingdom of GOD in the world.
 Per the critical foundation established by Reverend Morton and the membership prior to the transition and the immediate leadership provided by Reverend Moore, Faith was privileged to successfully host the historic 150th Session of the Georgia Annual Conference.

 To date, the church prayerfully seeks to follow God through the guidance of the Spirit.
-We are Determined to Know Christ and to make Christ Known.
+We are moving Forward Together.
+By Faith.
 Informed by the righteous traditions of our mothers and fathers while embracing new vision and the re-branding of the Freedom Church in Atlanta, Faith will work with head and heart to be a become a healthy, dynamic church.
 Bearing witness to the goodness of the Lord and the transformative love of Jesus Christ.